Goodloe Sutton: Call for KKK revival

 Alabama political reporter Chip Brownlee noticed and reprinted an editorial Sutton published in the February 14, 2019, issue of his newspaper.
 The editorial, in which he called for the revival of the Ku Klux Klan, received international attention.

 When contacted by the Montgomery Advertiser, Sutton said "If we could get the Klan to go up there and clean out D.C., we'd all been better off."
 Asked to explain what he meant by "cleaning up D.C.," Sutton suggested lynching: "We'll get the hemp ropes out, loop them over a tall limb and hang all of them. …It's not calling for the lynchings of Americans.
 These are socialist-communists we're talking about.
 Do you know what socialism and communism is?"

-According to the Advertiser, he said Klansmen "didn't kill but a few people."
+According to the Advertiser, he said Klansmen "didn't kill but a few people".
 He added, "The Klan wasn't violent until they needed to be."
 He also compared the KKK to the NAACP.

 This is only one of a series of recent inflammatory editorials in The Democrat-Reporter; according to state Sen. Bobby Singleton and Rep. Artis J. McCampbell, "He's been making those kind of racist epithets for a long time."
 Under an anonymous byline, a 2012 editorial read, "What will happen when the Ku Klux Klan is taken over by black people trying to run from the federal government?"
 A 2016 editorial called then-presidential candidate Hillary Clinton 'a fat aft woman with a tubby tummy and jowls of a hog.'"
 He also called her "fat witch (or female dog)" and "little Miss Piggy," and expressed gratitude to Russia for helping Trump get elected.
-An unnamed black mayor "displayed her African heritage by not enforcing civilized law."
-In a 2013 editorial, Sutton wrote that "Slavery was a good lesson for the Jews.
+He claimed that an unnamed black mayor "displayed her African heritage by not enforcing civilized law".
+In a 2013 editorial, Sutton wrote: "Slavery was a good lesson for the Jews.
 They didn't act right, so God punished them by letting others conquer and enslave them...
 There are stories which publishing companies won't print about how the black people were banished into the wilderness of Africa because God hated them."